heidsoft-golang/golang-design-patterns/structural-patterns/decorator/README.md

 #### Implementation

-We are explore the use of decorator pattern via following example in which we will extend an existing object that fetches a data from web service.
+We are exploring the use of decorator pattern via following example in which we will extend an existing object that fetches a data from web service.
 We will decorate it by adding circuit breaker capabilities without changing the struct interface.